There are hot wings and then there are buffalo wings. Traditional wings tossed in a buffalo sauce are so incredibly tasty!

 What is Bone in Wings?

-These bone in wings have a simple layer of powdered Drakes Mix that creates a crispy crust on the outside but juicy on the inside when deep fried in hot fry oil.
+My bone in wings recipe has a simple layer of powdered Drakes Mix that creates a light crispy crust on the outside but juicy on the inside when deep fried in hot fry oil.
 Cut a whole wing into pieces for quick cook time and easy eating.

 They’re an excellent finger food that most think is very complicated to make but you’ll be amazed at how simple it is to prepare these traditional buffalo wings!
 This chicken wing recipe is delicious and it’s incredibly easy to make.